 What Should You Do Next?

 If your website is up to the mark with all 7 factors, the Page Experience update will benefit you.
 If it’s not, however, you need to use the tool to identify the problem areas and start optimizing your website before the big update rolls out.

-For example, if your website has speed and performance issues, considering a faster cloud host like Cloudways might do the trick.
+For example, if your website has speed and performance issues, considering a faster cloud host like Cloudways might do the trick, as it provides hosting from well known providers like Google Compute Engine, DO, Linode, Vultr and AWS.
 There are many other useful suggestions like these you’ll get from the tool, so give it a spin.